OliverSothcott/jans/docs/admin/developer/scripts/introspection.md

 - `destroy`
 - `getApiVersion`

-It also adds the `modifyResponse` method:
+It also adds the `modifyResponse` method.

 | Method | Method description |
 |:-----|:------|